algorithmikk/jukebox-settings-control/README.md

 (or try to get the docker image https://hub.docker.com/r/algoritmyk/jukebox-control-settings I could not confirm why is not building locally maybe some config issues with my machine :p)

-So going back to the essantial: if you want to build it manually just:
+So going back to the essential: if you want to build it manually just:

 cd /jukebox-settings-control
 and run: